stalcup-dev/healthcare-claims-analysis/README.md

 - **Visualization**: Using bar and line plots for effective storytelling with data
 - **Time-Series Analysis**: Monthly trend identification for healthcare forecasting
 - **Domain Knowledge**: Understanding ICD codes, billed amounts, and insurance workflows
+- **Deeper Insights & Dashboard**: Added a summary dashboard section with key metrics and bullet insights for quick executive review.
+- **Cost Concentration Analysis**: Calculated the percentage of total costs contributed by the top 10 patients, revealing cost distribution patterns.
+- **ICD Code Mapping**: Mapped common ICD codes to human-readable descriptions for better interpretability in outputs and reports.
+- **Anomaly Detection**: Flagged high-cost patients (top 1% by average claim) to support fraud detection and care management use cases.

 ## Project Scope